NBISweden/development-guidelines/README.md

 9. The reviewer(s) leaves a summary of their review by clicking "Review changes" and submits it as feedback
-    * without explicitly approving the pull request (it's just feedback)
+    * Without explicitly approving the pull request (it's just feedback)
-    * explicitly approving the pull request (it all look good), or
+    * Explicitly approving the pull request (it all look good), or
-    * explicitly rejecting the pull request (there's something that needs to be discussed and/or fixed).
+    * Explicitly rejecting the pull request (there's something that needs to be discussed and/or fixed)

 10. If no reviews are rejecting the pull request, the designated "main" reviewer will merge the pull request and delete the feature (or